What is hard Water?

-Reverse osmosis is membrane filtration treatment process.
-However there are key differences between reverse osmosis and filtration.
-The predominant removal mechanism in membrane filtration is straining, or size exclusion, so the process can theoretically achieve perfect exclusion of particles regardless of operational parameters such as influent pressure and concentration This is very technical so to put it in terms easier to understand R.O water is usually placed under the kitchen sink and the treated water comes out of a spout close to the tap water faucet.
-You can also look at it this way 80% of all bottled water is reverse osmosis water.
-This means it meats the FDA guidelines of good drinking water free of minerals and contaminates.
+Reverse osmosis is a membrane filtration treatment process.
+However, there are key differences between reverse osmosis and filtration.
+The predominant removal mechanism in membrane filtration is straining, or size exclusion, so the process can theoretically achieve perfect exclusion of particles regardless of operational parameters such as influent pressure and concentration.
+This is very technical so, to put it in terms easier to understand, R.O water is usually placed under the kitchen sink and the treated water comes out of a spout close to the tap water faucet.
+You can also look at it this way: 80% of all bottled water is reverse osmosis water.
+This means it meets the FDA guidelines of good drinking water free of minerals and contaminants.

 Can Reverse Osmosis be used on a whole house application?

-Since we specialize in whole house water treatment we have systems available that deliver bottle quality water throughout the entire home or business.
-In past because under sink R.O. has been a very wasteful system large applications have not been achievable because the traditional R.O. dispels up to 20 gallons of water down the drain for every 1 gallon of clean water used.
+Since we specialize in whole house water treatment we have systems available that deliver bottle-quality water throughout the entire home or business.
+In the past, because under-sink R.O. has been a very wasteful system, large applications have not been achievable because the traditional R.O. dispels up to 20 gallons of water down the drain for every 1 gallon of clean water used.
 Shocking but true.
-Pro Water Solutions has R.O. systems that have zero waste and mineral and chemical free water in received throughout the home.
+Pro Water Solutions has R.O. systems that have zero waste and mineral- and chemical-free water is received throughout the home.
 See our products for more information.

 Why should Pro Water Solutions be your water specialist?

-We have over 25 years of water treatment experience at your disposable.
+We have over 25 years of water treatment experience at your disposal.
 Integrity is the cornerstone of our business and we treat our clients like family.
 There is nothing we won’t do for our clients.
 We have the best systems at the best prices anywhere.
-All our sales associates and technicians are licensed with the California State Contractors Licensing Board and we do not sub contract out other plumbers we do all the work ourselves so it is insured that the job is done right.
-We are also bonded and insured to protect your property and resolve you of liability issues.
-If you choose not to use us please make your other choice has these iron clad assurances.
+All our sales associates and technicians are licensed with the California State Contractors Licensing Board and we do not subcontract out other plumbers.
+We do all the work ourselves so it is ensured that the job is done right.
+We are also bonded and insured to protect your property and absolve you of liability issues.
+If you choose not to use us please make sure your other choice has these iron-clad assurances.

 What are exchange tanks?

-Exchange Tanks are large tanks that produce soft water throughout the whole home much like a softener you add salt too.
+Exchange tanks are large tanks that produce soft water throughout the whole home, much like a softener you add salt to.
 These tanks are much like portable water softeners that are recharged in a different location.